denoland/deno/std/manual.md

   enabled).
 - Supports TypeScript out of the box.
 - Ships a single executable (`deno`).
-- Has built in utilities like a dependency inspector (`deno info`) and a code formatter (`deno fmt`).
+- Has built-in utilities like a dependency inspector (`deno info`) and a code formatter (`deno fmt`).
 - Has
   [a set of reviewed (audited) standard modules](https://github.com/denoland/deno/tree/master/std)